skippyskiddy/Python-Projects/README.md

 ## Python-Projects -  Welcome!

-In this repository, you'll find a collection of basic Python assignments that I completed within the first part of my ongoing programming journey.
-These assignments cover a wide range of topics, including basic data structures, conditionals, object-oriented programming, and more.
+In this repository, you'll find a collection of basic Python projects that I completed within the first part of my ongoing programming journey.
+These projects cover a wide range of topics, including basic data structures, conditionals, object-oriented programming, and more.

 Notable projects include:
 * [Remix Master](https://github.com/skippyskiddy/Python-Projects/tree/main/Remix%20Master%20-%20Summative%20Assessment)- a song remixing solution that focuses on computational thinking and procedural decomposition by splitting, joining, and indexing song lyrics